All Products

 Bandwidth of the accelerated IP address × 1,000

-The IP address bandwidth is calculated by using the following formula:
+The IP bandwidth is calculated as follows:

 Billing method